Bartvds/demo-travis-gh-pages/README.md

 ## Guide

-Follow these steps to set it up for you project.
+Follow these steps to set things up for you project.
 To get started you can copy the code from [this live example](https://github.com/Bartvds/demo-travis-gh-pages/).

 ### Create a project that generates a static site

--	Host it on github in the master branch.
 -	Configure a Gruntfile (or start from the example).
 -	Output the site content to the `./public` directory.
+-	Host it on Github (we use the master branch here).

 To keep the example simple we use [grunt-markdown](https://www.npmjs.org/package/grunt-markdown) to convert the `README.md` to html, wrapped in a simple template.

 ### Create a 'gh-pages' branch on github.com

--	Using your terminal or the github website interface.
+-	Using your terminal or the Github website interface.

 ### Configure the 'grunt-gh-pages' plugin

 -	See the example Gruntfile.
 -	Notice the example has two targets:
-	-	A target to run locally (for testing) that will ask for a user-name and password.
+	-	A target to run locally that will ask for a username and password.
 	-	The target that will run on Travis using the OAuth token.
 	-	In the example it will look for a environment variable `GH_TOKEN`.
 	-	Make sure the branches and both urls are correct.
 -	It is **very important** that the target with the token is set to `silent: true` or it will leak your token in the build log!
--	Make sure the `user` variable has a valid name and email (the example it reads from package.json)
+-	Make extra sure the `user` variable has a valid name and email (the example reads from package.json).
-	-	Github will not accept commits without this.
+	-	Github will not accept commits without this, but because the target is set to 'silent' it will fail without telling you this.
 -	For more info see the [grunt-gh-pages documentation](https://www.npmjs.org/package/grunt-gh-pages).

 ### Configure Grunt to recognise Travis